CyVerse-learning-materials/foss-2019/software_essentials/commandline.rst

     $ man ls

-This will turn your terminal into a page with a description of the ls command and its options and, if you’re lucky, some examples of how to use it.
+This will open the manual in your terminal with a description of the ls command and its options and, if you’re lucky, some examples of how to use it.

 To navigate through the man pages, you may use **↑** and **↓** to move line-by-line, or try **B** and **Spacebar** to skip up and down by a full page.
-To search for a character or word in the man pages, use **/ followed by the character** or word you are searching for.
-Sometimes a search will result in multiple hits.
-If so, you can move between hits using **N** (for moving forward) and **Shift+N** (for moving backward).

-**To quit the man pages, press q**.
+To quit the man pages, press q.

-Manual pages on the web
+**Manual pages on the web**

 Of course there is a third way to access help for commands: searching the internet via your web browser.
 When using internet search, including the phrase unix man page in your search query will help to find relevant results.GNU provides links to its `manuals <http://www.gnu.org/manual/manual.html>`_ including the `core GNU utilities <http://www.gnu.org/software/coreutils/manual/coreutils.html>`_ , which covers many commands introduced within this lesson.